NCAR/rda-bufr-decode-ADPupa/configs/README.md

 default parameters defined in `bufrupperair.f` is sufficient, you will not need to know other mnemonics.
 To add more parameters, please refer to a list of mnemonics, some of which are shown in `..bufrdecode/docs/mnemonics.txt`.

-A complete list is available in the NCEP BUFR document: https://www.emc.ncep.noaa.gov/emc/pages/infrastructure/bufrlib/tables/bufrtab_tableb.html.
+A complete list of mnemonics is available in the NCEP BUFR document: https://www.emc.ncep.noaa.gov/emc/pages/infrastructure/bufrlib/tables/bufrtab_tableb.html.

 Following is a list and description of the sample configurations.